awsdocs/amazon-aurora-user-guide/doc_source/CHAP_SettingUp_Aurora.md

 For example, if you have an application that will access a database on your DB cluster in a VPC, you must add a custom TCP rule that specifies the port range and IP addresses that application will use to access the database\.
 If you have an application on an Amazon EC2 cluster, you can use the VPC security group you set up for the Amazon EC2 cluster\.

-For more information about creating a VPC for use with Aurora, see [Tutorial: Create an Amazon VPC for use with a DB instance](CHAP_Tutorials.WebServerDB.CreateVPC.md)\.
-For information about common scenarios for accessing a DB instance, see [Scenarios for accessing a DB instance in a VPC](USER_VPC.Scenarios.md)\.
+For more information about creating a VPC for use with Aurora, see [Tutorial: Create a VPC for use with a DB cluster \(IPv4 only\)](CHAP_Tutorials.WebServerDB.CreateVPC.md)\.
+For information about common scenarios for accessing a DB instance, see [Scenarios for accessing a DB cluster in a VPC](USER_VPC.Scenarios.md)\.

 **To create a VPC security group**